VaultBricks/DSS/REFERENCE-IMPLEMENTATION.md

 | OracleFacet | ✅ 25 tests | ⚠️ In Progress | ⚠️ In Progress | 80% |
 | RebalanceFacet | ✅ 30 tests | ⚠️ In Progress | ⚠️ In Progress | 75% |
 | GatedFacet | ✅ 8 tests | ❌ Deferred | ❌ Deferred | 60% |

+> **Note:** This table shows example test coverage distribution.
+Actual implementations should aim for complete coverage across all facets to meet DSS Gold requirements.

 ## Test Execution Times